JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 ## COMMON SENSE BY THOMAS PAINE (1776)

-Published in 1776, Common Sense challenged the authority of the British government and the royal monarchy.
+Also during this time, `Common Sense` by Thomas Paine, Published in 1776, challenged the authority of the British government and the royal monarchy.
 The plain language that Paine used spoke to the common people of America and was the first work to openly ask for independence from Great Britain.
 It brought the idea of independence by the main stream.

 ## DECLARATION OF INDEPENDENCE BY THOMAS JEFFERSON (JULY 4, 1776)